Erupting all over the Disrupt scene

 There are other apps that have varying degrees of overlap with Otter, like Fireflies.ai, whose focus on sales calls transcriptions for training purposes is unparalleled; or Chorus.ai, which performs excellent AI sales call analysis.

-But when it comes to all-purpose speech transcription for not just calls but any occasion, Otter’s speed, accuracy, and robust indexing features are making it first in its class as the anytime/anywhere voice note tool.
+But when it comes to all-purpose speech to text transcription, not just for calls but any occasion (interviews, lectures, calls...), Otter’s speed, accuracy, and robust indexing features are making it first in its class as the anytime/anywhere voice note tool.

 This might be partly due to the tech that AISense has put into the heart of Otter.
 They call it ‘Ambient Voice Intelligence’ because it’s always working in the background.